Heat beat Nets 120-107 to end three-game losing streak

-Josh Richardson added 15 points and Hassan Whiteside had 14 points and 10 rebounds for the Heat.
-They never trailed and led by as much as 23, rediscovering their defense after some poor outings during their skid.
+Josh Richardson added 15 points and Hassan Whiteside had 14 points and 10 rebounds for the Heat, who never trailed and led by as much as 23, setting the tone early with far better defensive focus than they showed lately.

+"It has to be the way for this team," coach Erik Spoelstra said.
+"It's hard hat, lunch pail every day and there's no other way."

-Miami had yielded 116.7 points in its last three games but coach Erik Spoelstra said before the game the Heat weren't as far away defensively as they looked during the skid, noting they had the NBA's sixth-ranked defense after beating San Antonio before it started.
+Miami had yielded 116.7 points in its last three games but Spoelstra said before the game the Heat weren't as far away defensively as they looked during the skid, noting they had the league's sixth-ranked defense after beating San Antonio before it started.

-The Heat were quickly locked in again, limiting the Nets to 6-for-24 shooting in the first quarter.
+Dragic said the Heat had a meeting to refocus and they were quickly locked in again, limiting the Nets to 6-for-24 shooting in the first quarter.
 Miami made 62.5 percent of its shots on the other end and led 37-21.

+The Nets shot 40 percent overall, but the Heat held them in the mid-30s through three quarters, when the game was decided.

+"When you play tough, feels like you've got more confidence defensively and then when you don't put pressure on defense, the offense just flows," Dragic said.
+"So we feel like everybody battled.
+We were the more aggressive team tonight."

 Johnson shot 9 for 12 against the team that signed him to a $50 million offer sheet two summers ago, but the Heat held onto the guard by matching the deal.